google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 ### TL;DR {: .hide-from-toc }
-- Don't just randomly choose an image format, understand the different formats available, and use the format best suited.
+- Don't just randomly choose an image format&mdash;understand the different formats available and use the format best suited.
 - Include image optimization and compression tools into your workflow to reduce file sizes.
 - Reduce the number of http requests by placing frequently used images into image sprites.
-- Consider loading images only after they’ve scrolled into view to improve the initial page load time and reduce the initial page weight.
+- To improve the initial page load time and reduce the initial page weight, consider loading images only after they’ve scrolled into view.

 ### Choose the right format